SiaFoundation/siad/doc/api/index.html.md

 ### Path Parameters
 ### Required
 **skylink** | string
 The skylink that should be downloaded.
-The skylink can contain an optional filename.
-If that is the case only the requested subfile will get downloaded.
+The skylink can contain an optional path.
+This path can specify a directory or a particular file.
+If specified, only that file or directory will be returned.

 ### Query String Parameters
 ### OPTIONAL